LSeu-Open/AIEnhancedWork/Tutorials/integrating-ai-models-into-ide.md

 * If we run ```ollama list```, we’ll be able to see that the new model is already in our list.

 * Test this new configuration by using ```ollama run codegpt-deepseek-coder:33b``` with our model set up to be a code assistant.

-##### **2.3 Configure your model as provider in VSCode**

-* Once you have your new model configuration up and running, let’s connect it with Visual Studio Code using the CodeGPT extension and linking it with Ollama.
+* Once you have your new model configuration up and running, let’s connect it with Visual Studio Code using the **CodeGPT extension and linking it with Ollama**.

-* From the extensions menu, click on the CodeGPT icon, then expand the provider selector and choose Ollama.
+* From the extensions menu, click on the **CodeGPT icon**, then expand the provider selector and choose Ollama.

-* Once the provider is selected, in the model selector, type the name of the model we just created, in this case, codegpt-deepseek-coder:33b.
+* Once the provider is selected, in the model selector, type the name of the model we just created, in this case, **codegpt-deepseek-coder:33b**.

-* You now have this new model, created by you, ready to be used as a programming assistant Copilot within Visual Studio Code thanks to Ollama and CodeGPT.
+* You now have this new model, created by you, **ready to be used** as a programming assistant within Visual Studio Code thanks to Ollama and CodeGPT.

- #### **Step3: Use your Ollama model as Code completion and Generation.***

-### Cloud-based Model Provider
+### Setup Groq as the Cloud-based Model Provider

 If you **don't have the necessary hardware to run models locally** or want to tap into more powerful capabilities, this tutorial is for you.
 I'll be using ***[Groq](https://groq.com/)*** as the provider, leveraging their infrastructure's fast inference capabilities.

-> Before we get started, make sure you have a Groq account set up - if you haven't already, take a moment to create one.

- #### **Step 2: Setup Groq as the Model Provider***

-* Click on the CodeGPT icon in the left sidebar to open the CodeGPT panel.
-* Click on the "Select AI Menu" at the top of the panel.
-* From the dropdown menu, select "Groq" as your preferred AI provider and Click the "Connect" button to proceed.
-* Head to the GroqCloud section of the Groq website (look for the icon at the bottom).
-* Create a new API key and copy it to your clipboard.
-* Return to the CodeGPT window and paste your API key into the dedicated input field.
-* Select the AI model you want to use from the available options.
-For this example, I'll choose the "Llama-3-70b Model".

 > [!Note]
 > In this tutorial, I'll be leveraging **Groq**, but feel free to substitute it with your preferred provider - whether that's OpenAI, Anthropic, or another that suits your needs.
 >
 >  When choosing your model, Keep in mind that each model has its strengths and weaknesses, so choose carefully.

- #### **Step3: Use Groq as Code completion and Generation.***
+> Before we get started, make sure you have a Groq account set up - if you haven't already, take a moment to create one.

+* Click on the **CodeGPT icon** in the left sidebar to open the CodeGPT panel.
+* Click on the **"Select AI Menu"** at the top of the panel.
+* From the dropdown menu, select "Groq" as your preferred AI provider and Click the **"Connect" button** to proceed.
+* Head to the **GroqCloud section** of the Groq website (look for the icon at the bottom).
+* Create a new **API key** and copy it to your clipboard.
+* Return to the CodeGPT window and **paste your API key into the dedicated input field**.
+* **Select the AI model** you want to use from the available options.
+Here on Groq, I'll choose the "Llama-3-70b Model".
+* You now have access to a capable model, **ready to be used** as a programming assistant within Visual Studio Code thanks to Groq and CodeGPT.

+👏 **That's it for this tutorial !
+You now have an AI model integrated into your VSCode setup.
+For a comprehensive overview of CodeGPT features and capabilities, please refer to the CodeGPT page.
+Enjoy coding !**